 Maintaining a Robust Reporting Culture

-The strong relationships we build with our contractor workforce can help to prevent fatalities, injuries, fires, spills or explosions that can affect our people and our communities.
-We take a risk management-based approach to contractor oversight and provide safety-based orientation to all new contractors and companies when they begin to work with us.
+We work with top-rated contractors who share our commitment to safeguarding our workforce, communities, property and the environment.
+The strong relationships we build with our contractors can help prevent fatalities, injuries, fires, spills and explosions.
+We take a risk management-based approach to contractor oversight and provide safety-based orientation to new contractors and companies when they begin to work with us.

 How are we doing?